BLM Replaces Mountain Landscape Photo With Coal Seam On Homepage

 The BLM is downplaying the latest Twittersphere uproar.

-Despite its low-profile status when compared with other DOI agencies like the National Park Service, the BLM has long been a favorite political target from both sides of the aisle.
-During the George W. Bush administration, for instance, conservation groups criticized — and sued — the agency for approving a rapid expansion of drilling on public lands.
-Later, under President Barack Obama, mining groups accused the agency of being too restrictive, and Western ranchers led by Cliven Bundy even led armed standoffs against the agency, protesting its authority to control Western lands.
+Despite its low-profile status when compared to other DOI agencies like the National Park Service, the BLM has long been a favorite political target from both sides of the aisle.
+During the George W. Bush administration, for instance, conservation groups criticized – and sued — the agency for approving a rapid expansion of drilling on public lands.
+Later, under President Obama, mining groups accused the agency of being too restrictive, and western ranchers led by Cliven Bundy even led armed standoffs against the agency, protesting its authority to control western lands.